Willy's Wonderland (2021) - What Did I Just Watch?

 Style and Personality

 If there is one thing that Willy’s Wonderland has in spades, it’s a particular style.
 There’s a lot of color to the pallet of the film.
-There are a lot of close-up or quick-zoom shots with snappy editing that has a dynamic look and rhythm similar to Shaun of the Dead.
+There are a lot of close-up or quick-zoom shots with snappy editing that have a dynamic look and rhythm similar to Shaun of the Dead.
 You need only watch the film for the first twenty minutes to see what I mean if the random snapshots from the film aren’t enough to convince you that this movie has a particular look to it.

 In addition to the physical appeal of the film, there’s some great music to add to the experience.
 There are the occasional songs in which the animatronics are supposed to be grating and intentionally annoying to any listener who can’t pick out the darkness in the lyrics.
-However, the rest of the music has a tone and style that is similar to aggressive synthwave music.
+However, the rest of the music has a tone and style that is similar to aggressive synth-wave music.
 I found myself wanting to find a copy of the film’s score to see if I could listen to songs used in the film that weren’t just dark versions of Chuck-E-Cheese tracks.

 WillysWonder04.png